OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

 Please note that if you do not switch the platform, your code will not be able to compile.

+# Integrate Billboard Ad to your app

+Here is the steps to integrate the billboard ad to your game scene.

+## Prepare the Ad Space ID

+Before going to the next step, please make sure that you have already created an app and an ad space with **VR Billboard** ad format with the desired orientation since Ad space ID with the correct format is required.

+## Prepare a script

+First let's prepare the script to put our logic code inside.
+To do so, let's create an empty GameObject in the scene.

 # Integrate Fullscreen Ad to your app

 Please follow the instructions in this section to enable fullscreen ad in your app.

 ## Prepare the Ad Space ID

-Before going to the next step, please make sure that you have already created an app and an ad space with **VR Full-Screen** ad format since Ad space ID with the correct format is required.
+As same as the billboard ad one, before going to the next step, please make sure that you have already created an app and an ad space with **VR Full-Screen** ad format since Ad space ID with the correct format is required.

 ## Prepare a script